-If you are just getting started with gardening, the labels on a bag of fertilizer can be confusing.
-The three numbers on a fertilizer label, such as 10-10-10, are important to understand before using the fertilizer in your garden.
+If you are just getting started with gardening, it helps to know what the label on a bag of fertilizer tells you.
+The three numbers on a fertilizer label, such as 10-20-10, are important to understand before using the fertilizer in your garden.

-Of course, just knowing what these three numbers mean is not enough to make a good decision about the use of fertilizer.
+Of course, knowing what these three numbers mean is not enough to make a good decision about the use of fertilizer.
 You should also understand why each of the three nutrients is important.
-You should also be aware of the factors that determine what type of fertilizer to use, and how much to use.
-Otherwise, you can damage or kill your plants by over fertilizing.

 What Do Fertilizer Numbers Mean?
 (NPK Ratio Explained)